Beelzebarb/sft/README.md

 - ✅ Works on Linux and Windows (CLI and graphical)
 - ✅ Reproducible metastability
 - ✅ Fast multithreaded performance (via Numba)
-- 🔜 Further analysis tooling and visualizers
+- ✅ Further analysis tooling and visualizers (Done!) - SFT Q3S is being finalized, and CLI tools have already been made, first release will contain all of them.

 ---